-Robinson recognizes the importance that drainage has with nearly every municipal and private development project.
+We recognize the importance that drainage has with nearly every municipal and private development project.
 We use a comprehensive approach and implement practical solutions to projects ranging in size from minor backyard drainage problems to large-scale flood studies.
 Robinson uses its combination of technical expertise and ability to communicate with clients, municipal staff and residents on a daily basis.

-NPDES PHASE II
+NPDES Phase II